-As oil weathers, its composition changes due to volatilization and dissolution losses, and biodegradation.
+As oil weathers, its composition changes due to volatilization and dissolution losses, and biodegradation (Payne et al. 1984, 1991; Stout et al. 2016; Boehm et al. 2016; Payne and Driskell 2018; Wade et al. 2018).
 When oil is floating, the volatile components evaporate rapidly, and the oil becomes more viscous as a result.
 Some of the semi-soluble hydrocarbons, which are less volatile, dissolve from the floating oil into the water column.
 Floating oil may be entrained into the water column by breaking waves, or oil may be released under water.
 Soluble and semi-soluble hydrocarbons dissolve from subsurface oil droplets, weathering the oil and making them more available to microorganisms.
 The uptake of hydrocarbons by microorganisms, referred to as biodegradation, reduces water column concentrations, and therefore toxic effects.
 The volatilization rates of hydrocarbons from surface slicks are faster than the dissolution rates.
-Thus, dissolution from oil droplets in the water column is the main source of concentrations dissolved in the water.
+Thus, dissolution from oil droplets in the water column is the main source of concentrations dissolved in the water (French-McCay 2002).

-Therefore, oil weathering leads to a preferential loss of the toxic components of the oil.
-The more bioavailable components evaporate and dissolve (and potentially cause acute toxicity in water column), leaving residual oil with lower potential for causing adverse effects.
-Entrained oil droplets weather rapidly because of their high surface area relative to their volume.
-Microbes attach to their surfaces and take up dissolved components readily.
-Highly weathered petroleum residuals have not been shown to have adverse effects on aquatic organisms, i.e., they are effectively non-toxic.
-Therefore, effects levels for the bioavailable soluble and semi-soluble components should not be applied to whole oil entrained droplets, particularly for weathered entrained oil droplets.
+Therefore, oil weathering leads to a preferential loss of the toxic components from the whole oil.
+The more bioavailable soluble and semi-soluble components evaporate and dissolve (and potentially cause acute toxicity in water column), leaving residual oil with lower potential for causing adverse effects.
+Entrained oil droplets weather rapidly because of their high surface area relative to their volume, owing to their small size.
+Microbes attach to their surfaces and readily take up soluble and semi-soluble components.
+Driskell and Payne (2018) provide evidence of these weathering processes being accelerated for smaller dispersant-treated oil droplets in their analyses of water samples collected during the Deepwater Horizon oil spill (DWHOS) in the Gulf of Mexico.